Accounting Cost-Volume-Profit Analysis

 Sales = Variable Costs + Fixed Costs + Profits

-The final equation is what we will use in CVP analysis for a single product scenario.
-A question we would like to answer is as follows: What level of sales is necessary to at least cover all expenses?
+A question we would like to answer now is as follows: What level of sales is necessary to cover all expenses?

-The level of sales at which total revenues are equal to total costs (or expenses) is called break-even point.
+The level of sales at which total revenues are equal to total costs (or expenses) is called a break-even point.

-A company is "breaking even" when it has zero profit, that is total costs equal total revenues.
+A company is "breaking even" when it has zero profit; that is, total costs equal total revenues.

 At break-even, Profits = 0; therefore: